Why does eco-friendly packaging matter for e-commerce?

 5. Plantable Packaging

-Plantable packaging, such as seed-infused paper, is embedded with seeds that can be planted after the packaging has served its purpose.
-This creative approach not only encourages customers to engage with your brand but also contributes to a greener planet by reducing waste and promoting biodiversity.
+Plantable packaging takes sustainability one step further: packaging that can be planted after use.
+Seed-infused paper is embedded with seeds that grow into wildflowers, herbs, or vegetables once the packaging has served its purpose.
+This approach encourages customers to engage with your brand while contributing to a greener planet.

-A study by Cone Communications found that 87% of consumers are more likely to purchase a product with a social or environmental benefit, making plantable packaging an excellent way to capture the attention of eco-minded shoppers.
+A study by Cone Communications found that 87% of consumers are more likely to purchase a product with a social or environmental benefit, making plantable packaging an effective way to capture the attention of eco-minded shoppers.

 6. Mushroom-based Packaging